November 30, 2020

 U.S. Embassy Mongolia

-U.S. Embassy Ulaanbaatar is pleased to announce the 2019 Fulbright Teaching Excellence and Achievement (TEA) program.
-TEA provides international teachers with a unique opportunity to develop greater expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.
+U.S. Embassy Ulaanbaatar is pleased to announce the 2022 Fulbright Teaching Excellence and Achievement (Fulbright TEA) program.
+Fulbright TEA provides international teachers with a unique opportunity to develop greater expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.

-The TEA Program is a six-week non-degree, non-credit customized academic program including seminars on new teaching methodologies, curriculum development, lesson planning, and instructional technology.
+Fulbright TEA is a six-week non-degree, non-credit customized academic program including seminars on new teaching methodologies, curriculum development, lesson planning, and instructional technology.
 Participants also take part in a practicum at a U.S. secondary school near their host university where they work closely with U.S. teachers and teach, co-teach, and present information about their home countries to U.S. students.
 Cultural enrichment, mentoring, and support are provided throughout the program.
-The international participants will travel to the U.S. for one of two six-week professional development programs in either spring or fall of 2019.
+The international participants will travel to the United States for one of two six-week professional development programs in either January or September 2022.

 After returning home, teachers who have successfully completed the program will be eligible to compete for small grant awards for training for other teachers, collaborative projects between participating American schools and their home schools, and other activities that build on the exchange experience.